Voxiferus/azure_tibbo_linux_nodejs/azure_tibbo_linux_nodejs.md

         mkfs.ext2 /dev/mmcblk0p1

 - Note: it tooks about a minute to format a 4GB SD card
-- Remove and install the card back
+- Remove SD card and insert it again
-- Open an SSH session ad verify that a new folder (proposed name is /mmc0p1) appears in /mnt directory
+- Open an SSH session and verify that a new folder (proposed name is /mmc0p1) appears in /mnt directory

 ## Preparing software